AthanasiusOfAlex/logic-intro-textbook/03-definition-of-logic-en.md

 > Logic is the instrumentally speculative and modally practical science whose material object is the works of reason, whose formal object *quod* is the relations of reason constructed between second-order intentions, and whose formal object *quo* is the light of the first principles of reason.

 We have already laid the necessary groundwork.
-In fact, you should already be able to explain what it means for logic to be an *instrumentally speculative and modally practical* By the end of this chapter, you should have a good understanding of what logic actually is.
+In fact, you should already be able to explain what it means for logic to be an *instrumentally speculative and modally practical*.
+By the end of this chapter, you should have a good understanding of what logic actually is.

 ## The Object